What to Know About Different Types of Infusion Pumps: Ambulatory vs. Stationary

-Fast forward to today where modern technology has led to smart infusion pumps and increasingly connected infusion devices.
+Fast forward to today where modern technology has led to smart pumps and increasingly connected infusion devices.
 Indeed, the practice of IV fluid delivery has come a long way, but the fundamentals still come down to stationary and ambulatory systems.

 What to know about stationary infusion pumps

 Stationary infusion pumps are primarily used bedside for patients with complex pharmaceutical needs, requiring frequent medication delivery.
-Although they’re sometimes used in home care, their most common in hospitals, especially critical care settings, and long-term care facilities with mostly bedridden residents.
+Although they’re sometimes used in home care, they’re most common in hospitals, especially critical care settings, and long-term care facilities with mostly bedridden residents.

 Common uses for stationary IV setups include:

 Types of stationary pumps include large-volume infusion pumps (LVPs) and small-volume infusion pumps (SVPs).